-I think sometimes people do not realize at first what they should be looking for in such comparisons.
-A direct hot shoe light is flat frontal lighting (on lens axis) which does not make shadows "on the subject" (flat - does not show shadow gradients to define shape and curves).
-Any shadows are mostly hidden behind the subject.
-Or a few shadows "under" the subject due to the higher hot shoe angle, normally sharp and dark.
-We can judge the softness of the light by the shadows, under the shell here, and in the detail on the shell.
-Harsh hard light (dark shadows with sharp edges) can show detail better, where soft light (dim, vague shadows with fuzzy edges) sort of smooths and covers up surface blemishes (for example, the ridges on the shell - compare the hard and soft light).
+So I think sometimes beginners do not realize at first what they should be looking for in such comparisons.
+A direct hot shoe light is flat frontal lighting (on lens axis) which does not make shadows "on the subject" (flat - does not show shadow gradient tones which define shape and curves).
+Any shadows are mostly hidden behind the subject, but it can make a few shadows "under" the subject due to the higher hot shoe angle, normally sharp and dark and objectionable.
+However, again, frontal light is flat (even), no visible shadows on the subject itself to show its shape.
+So that is better seen on the previous page because this page is hot shoe flash and mostly frontal light, but nevertheless, we can judge the softness of the light by the shadows, under the shell here, and in the detail on the shell.
 There are reasons to use either method.
+Harsh hard light from the side (dark shadows with sharp edges) can show texture detail better, where soft light (dim, vague shadows with fuzzy edges) sort of smooths and covers up surface blemishes (for example, the ridges on the shell - compare the hard and soft light).
 FWIW, these pictures were with a Nikon D300 at four feet, a 60mm f/2.8 lens, and a SB-800 hot shoe flash.

 Bounce is also somewhat less affected by the inverse square law - the longer path up and down is more able to "fill" a small room with even light everywhere, instead of being dark behind our subjects.
 When there is a suitable ceiling, bounce is the best thing you can do for a hot shoe speedlight, but it does need a slight frontal fill (small bounce card).
 Bounce also requires a lot of flash power.
 Start at ISO 400 and f/4, which is mostly fail safe in most situations (a small flash likely needs more ISO).
 With lower ceilings, you can experiment with f/5.6 and/or maybe ISO 200, but watch the Ready LED for insufficient power warning, and for excessive recycle time.